alinea’s safeguarding policy

 It is essential that confidentiality is maintained at all stages of the process when dealing with safeguarding concerns.
 Information relating to the concern and subsequent case management will be shared on a need-to-know basis only and will be kept secure at all times.

-False or vexatious reports will not be tolerated and will result in disciplinary action up to and including dismissal where appropriate.
+Malicious or vexatious reports will not be tolerated and will result in disciplinary action up to and including dismissal where appropriate.

 8.Associated Policies and Guidelines